Federal Rehabilitation Investment Tax Credit (RITC)

 Part 2 - Description of Rehabilitation

 Part 2 explains the scope of the rehabilitation work and should be filed before work begins.
 The Part 2 must provide drawings to show the existing conditions and the proposed rehabilitation work and any new additions or new construction.
-All projects are reviewed and evaluated in accordance with the Secretary of the Interior's Standards for Rehabilitation.
+All projects are reviewed and evaluated in accordance with the Secretary of the Interior's

 Part 3 - Request for Certification of Completed Work

 Part 3 documents the completed work and is proof (for the IRS) that the rehabilitation is "certified."